 How Free Radicals Affect the Body and the Body’s Response

-By ‘stealing’ an electron from a cell, a free radical causes damage to that cell, causing it to function defectively.
+By ‘stealing’ an electron from a cell, a free radical causes damage to that cell, resulting in it functioning defectively.
 If the damage is extensive, the cell dies.

-Now imagine many free radicals attacking many cells in the body.
+Now, imagine many free radicals attacking many cells in the body.
 They can cause a lot of havoc.
-But the body is not without defense.
+But, the body is not without defense.
 It responds by releasing antioxidants.
-These are compounds that reduce damage to cells by preventing the formation of free radicals or reacting with them before they can cause damage.
+These are compounds that reduce damage to cells in preventing the formation of free radicals or reacting with them before they can cause damage.

 Antioxidants neutralize free radicals by donating one of their electrons without themselves getting unstable.
 Once stabilized, the free radical is no longer a danger to cells.